awsdocs/aws-systems-manager-user-guide/doc_source/integration-chef-inspec.md

 + Check if certain packages are installed\.
 + Check Windows Registry keys for specific properties\.

-You can create InSpec profiles for Amazon EC2 instances and on\-premises servers or virtual machines \(VMs\) that you manage with Systems Manager\.
+You can create InSpec profiles for EC2 instances and on\-premises servers or virtual machines \(VMs\) that you manage with Systems Manager\.
 The following sample Chef InSpec profile checks to see if port 22 is open\.

 ```
 control 'Scan Port' do